-Core handling: Temperature: Ice temperature will be measured directly on the sea ice with a T-probe as followed: If ice thickness <1 barrel - measure (from bottom): 2.5, 5, 10, 15, (5 cm intervals) And at the top, also make sure there is a measurement 2.5 from surface (or closer if possible, the ice is often solid enough for that).
-Record depths thoroughly.
-Need to note whether you used bottom or top as zero reference.
-If the ice is thicker than one barrel length - you need to start measuring the first core section, from TOP - down: 2.5, 5, 10, 15 - when you get the bottommost piece, then measure it from bottom up.
-NB: NOTE DOWN EVERYTHING DOWN!
-Stratigraphy: core has to be frozen complete in a core bag for later analysis: take picture of core and core sections with a ruler parallel lieing to it before you put it into a sleeve bag write shortly down what you see in the different sections (e.g. from 0 to 35 cm many air bobbles or brine channels, etc) put into a sleeve bag and mark bottom and top on the bag and put a note written with pencil into the bag with DATE, CRUISE nID, STATION, CORE NAME (e.g. Stratigraphy), OPERATOR, TOP/BOTTOM, PART # OF # (e.g. if 3 section of one core 1, 2, 3) Freeze at -20 aboard the ship and take to NPI (Tromsø) for further measurements (→ DENSITY core will be only processed when trained personnel onboard)
+- core has to be frozen complete in a core bag for later analysis: - take picture of core and core sections with a ruler parallel lieing to it before you put it into a sleeve bag - write shortly down what you see in the different sections (e.g. from 0 to 35 cm many air bobbles or brine channels, etc) - put into a sleeve bag and mark bottom and top on the bag and put a note written with pencil into the bag with DATE, CRUISE nID, STATION, CORE NAME (e.g. Density), OPERATOR, TOP/BOTTOM, PART # OF # (e.g. if 3 section of one core 1, 2, 3..) - Freeze at -20 aboard the ship and take to NPI (Tromsø) for further measurements - (→ DENSITY core will be only processed when trained personnel onboard)